shurko0x4cfd/Clamp-solid/README.md

 render(Example, clampHolder);
 ```

 All props are optional.
-Defaults:
+Defaults:<br>
-with = 100%
+with = 100%<br>
-height = 24 actually is thumb width
+height = 24 actually is thumb width<br>
-float = false
+float = false<br>
-lowerLimit = 0
+lowerLimit = 0<br>
-upperLimit = 100 for naturals and 1 for floats
+upperLimit = 100 for naturals and 1 for floats<br>
-min, minSet, max, maxSet signals can be omitted, values can be grabbed from "aria-valuenow" props of start and end thumbs
+min, minSet, max, maxSet signals can be omitted, values can be grabbed from "aria-valuenow" props of start and end thumbs<br>
-orient always "horizontal" - not implemented css for vertical
+orient always "horizontal" - not implemented css for vertical<br>

 [Live example](https://shurko.one/tmp/clamp/example)